 Just about any honest, red-blooded American knows of or has participated in an NCAA Men's Basketball Tournament pool.
-However, just because people have taken the time to write school names on paper that does not mean that they know how to fill out your NCAA Tournament bracket.
+Yet just because someone has taken the time to write school names on paper, that does not mean that they know how to fill out a NCAA Tournament bracket.

-And for chrissakes, if you fill out more than one bracket don't be fool enough to have the same team winning all of them.
+And if you fill out more than one bracket, don't be foolish enough to pick the same team to win it all in each of them.

 2. Don't pick all the favorites.

-At the end of the first weekend, two of the top eight teams (the No. 1's and the No. 2's) are going to be home.
-It happens every year.
-You don't have to try to predict which unfortunate souls those will be, but you can insulate yourself by putting some No. 3, No. 4, No. 5, and No. 6 teams in your Elite Eight.
+At the end of the first weekend, two of the top eight teams (the No. 1's and the No. 2's) are going to be sent home.
+That has been the average over the past 20-plus years.
+There will also be upsets in the Sweet 16, so you should mix in some No. 3, No. 4, No. 5, and No. 6 teams into your Elite Eight.

 3. Don't get Upset Crazy.

-You don't get to brag if you pick every No. 13 seed to beat a No. 4 seed, and then one actually does.
-It doesn't work that way.
-You want to mix in a few random winners along the way but you don't want to try to predict the chaos that's about to ensue.
+Don't get caught up trying to hard to predict the chaos that's about to ensue in The Madness.
 That's the whole point of March: it's uncontrollable.
 It's hubris to think that you can predict every crazy twist and turn, and you're just going to screw your bracket if you try to do so.

 4. Know when to kick Cinderella to the curb.

 Again, it is amazingly self-satisfying to correctly predict a No. 12 to beat a No. 5.
 But what you don't want to do is get carried away predicting these Cinderellas to make a deep run into the tournament.

 Double-digit seeds in the Sweet 16 are unorthodox, but not necessarily rare.
 In 24 of 34 NCAA Tournaments held between 1985-2018, there has been at least two teams seeded 10 or worse in the Sweet 16.